sheagcraig/yo/README.md

 Casper's Execute Command function that prevents yo from ever completing.
 Furthermore, using `"` instead of `'` for quoting causes strange things to happen to the arguments.
 Therefore, do not use Execute Command.

+#### Where are the Casper Scripts?
+The folder containing yo-casper.py and the extension attribute to work with it are not included in the installer package, since managed client machines will not need these components.
+You can get them from the GitHub page by cloning the project or downloading as a zip, expanding, and then looking in the `casper` folder.
+Or you can just cut and paste from GitHub directly into the Scripts and Extension Attributes sections of your JSS.

 #### Using yo-casper
 yo-casper.py hardcodes the following arguments to yo in the 4th-11th